 “Ryberg” was the maiden name of Erik Rutherford’s Swedish grandmother.
 Her father was Rudolf Ryberg, so the site is a variation on the good man’s good name.
 Read a little more about him here.
 Erik Rutherford is the creator of Ryeberg.com, and its editor.
 You can get to know him better here.

 Does Ryeberg ever host any live events in the non-cyber world?

 Yes, Ryeberg puts on live shows.
 The first one happened at the Drake Hotel in Toronto in June, 2010.
 You can see pictures from the event right here.
-Ryeberg makes it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013, and Ryeberg Live Vancouver 2014.
+Ryeberg made it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013, and Ryeberg Live Vancouver 2014.
 There was also the unforgettable Ryeberg Live Toronto 2012.
 Alberta played host to two amazing Ryeberg events, Ryeberg Live Banff 2013 and Ryeberg Live Calgary 2014.